Gene Mauch: Montreal Expos

 In 1969, Mauch became the inaugural manager of the Montreal Expos.
 In their first season, the team went 52–110.
 It was his second and last season managing a team with over 100 losses, while finishing in last place in the NL East.
 While the team finished in last the following year, they went 73–89, a 21-game improvement.
 Over the next five seasons, the Expos did not finish in last place, managing to win 70 games or more each season, though their best finish was 4th in 1973 and 1974, finishing 3 1/2 behind the New York Mets in the former and 8 1/2 behind the Pittsburgh Pirates in the latter.
 On April 23, 1974, the Expos beat the San Francisco Giants to win Mauch's 1,000th game as a manager.
 The Expos won 79 games in both years, though they did not finish above .500.
 After the team finished 75–87 in 1975, Mauch was fired by the Expos.

 Minnesota Twins

-In 1976, Mauch was hired by Calvin Griffith to manage the Minnesota Twins, which had Rod Carew at the time.
-He managed them to 85–77 that year, finishing in 3rd place and five games back of the Kansas City Royals.
-Despite having just one win less the following season, the Twins finished in 4th, this time 17 1/2 games back to the Royals.
-The team plummeted to a 73–89 record in 1978, though they went 82–80 the following year, with 4th-place finishes in both years.
+In 1976, Minnesota Twins owner Calvin Griffith hired Mauch to manage his team, which had Rod Carew at the time.
+He guided the Twins to an 85–77 that year, good enough for third place in the American League West, five games behind the Kansas City Royals.
+Despite having just one win less the following season, the Twins finished fourth, this time 17 1/2 games behind the Royals.
+The team plummeted to a 73–89 record in 1978, though they went 82–80 the following year, finishing fourth in both years.
 Mauch resigned during the following season, with the team at 54–71 (the team would finish at 77–84).